Why Do Dogs Wag Their Tails?

 The importance of tails

-Where your dog’s tail is mainly used for communication, there are a whole range of other useful things that they can do!
+Where the answers to the question “why do dogs wag their tails?” is usually communication related, there are a whole range of other useful things that they can do too!
 Dr. Lisa Radosata of Florida Veterinary Behaviour Service says that their tail can act as a rudder when they’re swimming in water, and is key for their balance when they’re running as it allows them to take tight turns without falling over.

 In previous years, many owners and breeders chose to dock their dog’s tails which was usually for cosmetic reasons.
 The procedure is now illegal in the UK as it’s unnecessary and can compromise your dog’s communication methods, as well as their balance.
 If a dog has a docked tail it’s often difficult to tell how they’re feeling as they won’t be able to use one of their main communication devices to alert you to their mood.